hstm/semantic-rag/README.md

 # 🦀 RAG System with Semantic Chunking

-A high-performance Retrieval-Augmented Generation (RAG) system built in Rust, featuring **true semantic chunking** for superior document processing and retrieval quality.
+A high-performance Retrieval-Augmented Generation (RAG) system built in Rust, featuring semantic chunking for superior document processing and retrieval quality.

 ## ✨ Features